Collaboration Works Both Ways

 Under promise, over deliver

 …but people do love a great surprise!
 This one may sound a little corny, but my expectation is always to exceed client expectations.
-This point draws together all of the above points and creates an understanding which can lead to something truly remarkable.
+This point draws together all of the above points and creates an understanding that can lead to something truly remarkable.

 One final expectation